felix-zenk/onboardapis/README.md

 and are a general indicator of the API's capabilities.
 Features can be combined.
 The current possible API features are:
-- ``basic`` / ``online``: basic information is available such as connection status to the API.
+- ``basic``: Basic information is available such as connection status to the API.
-  / The API supplies the user with internet access, and the internet access can be enabled and disabled.
+- ``online``: The API supplies the user with internet access, and the internet access can be enabled and disabled.
-- ``vehicle``: The API supplies information about the vehicle such as the train ID, line number, etc.
+- ``vehicle``: The API supplies information about the vehicle such as the ID, line number, etc.
 - ``geo``: The API supplies information about the current location, speed, etc. of the vehicle.
-- ``basic-journey`` / ``journey``:
-  The API supplies basic journey information including the current station and the destination station.
+- ``basic-journey``: The API supplies basic journey information including the current station and the destination station.
-  / The API supplies detailed journey information including all the stations and possibly connecting services.
+- ``journey``: The API supplies detailed journey information including all the stations and possibly connecting services.